airbnb/react-sketchapp/docs/guides/getting-started.md

 You will need npm, Node and Sketch.

+- Terminal (if you’re new to the command line, this [guide](https://medium.com/32pixels/the-designers-guide-to-the-osx-command-prompt-71b0016cac31) may help)
+  - You need to make sure `git` is installed – type `git --version` in your Terminal to check if it's installed, if it isn’t, you should be prompted to install via “command line developer tools”.
 - Code editor e.g. [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io/)
 - Node.js & `npm` – [install with Homebrew](https://nodejs.org/en/download/package-manager/#macos) (or install with [Node Version Manager](https://nodejs.org/en/download/package-manager/#nvm))
 - [Sketch](https://www.sketch.com/)